alexreyes/Celo-Crowdfunding-Tutorial/README.md

   currentBalance = 0;
 }
 ```
 If you've done some object oriented programming in the past, constructors should be familiar to you.
-They're essentially the parameters you need to create a ``Project`` object.
+They're essentially the parameters we need to create a ``Project`` object.

 ### The Contribute() function